sortiz4/optimus/README.md

 ```

 Import the the `optimus` function and call it with a `glob` compatible path and
 your own options.
-All files will be modified in-place and your options will be
+All files will be modified in-place and your options will
-deep-merged with these [defaults][1].
+replace these [defaults][1].

 ```js
 const { optimus } = require('optimus');